 When I financed my home 12+ years ago, it was part of a new development in a growing city.

 This was the place to be.

 Don’t get me wrong, it still is.

-At the time, what I did not consider was what it would attract.
+At the time, I didn’t consider what it would attract.

 Real estate investors.